iOS Concurrency and Parallelism Complete Guide

 10

-// Every declaration is implicitly @MainActor
+// Every top-level declaration is implicitly @MainActor

 class ProfileViewModel { // Implicitly @MainActor